 What is the Minimum Credit Score to Rent an Apartment?

 The minimum credit score needed to rent an apartment varies from location to location.
 Wealthier, more competitive areas will require a higher minimum score, as will new or luxury buildings.
 However, a good rule of thumb is that most landlords look for around a 600 credit score.
-Anything under 600 is considered bad credit, but there are ways to get around this issue.
+Anything under 600 is considered bad credit, but don’t worry – there are many ways to get around bad credit.